shakfu/py2max/README.md

 ## Design Notes

 The `.maxpat` JSON format is actually pretty minimal and hierarchical.
-It has a Parent `Patcher` object and child `Box` objectd and also `Patchlines`.
-Certain boxes can contain other `patcher` instances to represent nested subpatchers and gen` patches, etc..
+It has a parent `Patcher` and child `Box` entries and also `Patchlines`.
+Certain boxes contain other `patcher` instances to represent nested subpatchers and `gen~` patches, etc..

-The above format maps onto the Python implementation: there are also 3 classes in the Python model: `Patcher`, `Box`, and `Patchline` classes.
+The above structure directly maps onto the Python implementation which consists of 3 classes: `Patcher`, `Box`, and `Patchline`.
 These classes are extendable via their respective `**kwds` and internal`__dict__` structures.
 In fact, this is the how the `.from_file` patcher classmethod is implemented.

 This turns out to be the most maintainable and flexible way to handle all the differences between the hundreds of Max, MSP, and Jitter objects.